Obtaining a Moped or Scooter Driver's Licence (Class 6D)

 Mandatory driving course

-You are required to take and pass a 6-hour driving course to learn how to operate a moped or motorized scooter.
+You are required to complete a 6-hour driving course to learn how to operate a moped or scooter.

 The driving course must be taken at a driving school recognized by the SAAQ.
-To learn more, visit the driving course: Moped or Motorized Scooter.
+To learn more, visit the page about the moped or scooter driving course.

 We recommend that you study the following publications: